 Instead, they changed focus, to concentrate on his "rescue".
 Asking how that was effected?
 He explained that, once he abandoned ship, he was very lucky to have been tracked and rescued by the ISS Dawnstar Horizon, which happened to be in nearby space.
 As they asked for more details, Zach had to scratch his brain, to recall what was classified and what wasn't, before answering their questions.
 Pauses, which were noted by those questioning him.
 But he did explain the incident with the pirates, and the destruction of the Dawnstar Horizon in the Rech system.

 The panel then asked if Zach planned to submit an insurance claim for the lost cargo, and Zach said he'd submitted the paperwork for it and was hoping to see the claims paid while he was in-system.
 As they reviewed the reports, they told Zach payment would be connected to the investigation.
 Hoping to move things forward, Zach offered the name of the then Lieutenant Commander Gadagush, who commanded the Imperial Cruiser Tamesha Kargaa.
-Once they felt they'd covered the ground for a first time, the panel began a round of repeated questions as Zach was re-interviewed for several more hours.
+After covering the ground for a first time, the panel began a round of repeated questions as Zach was re-interviewed for several more hours.
 He had the feeling the interviewers were not convinced, or felt the answers were not adding up properly.
 But each time he tried to cement one of his facts, they turned back into the course of their questions.
 After nearly five hours, they finally relented, saying they would investigate the claims of misjump and cargo loss with the Regina officials, to see what evidence they could get?Paths With Other Points Of View

 When Zach finally left the Hortalez offices, he saw a set of men start moving toward him.
 He saw Open Skies patches on their gear as they closed.
 When they got closer, he even recognized one of the older men as one of his former captains.
 He extended his right hand, and they shook and greeted each other.
 As they did, they asked Zach what happened to him?
 Zach said, "Fucking misjump.
 I went to jump to the outer orbits and the next thing I know, I am six parsecs away, puking my guts out after a misjump."
 One of the men said Zach should come back to their office to discuss it, and Zach said he figured that was what they wanted.
 Zach said he'd planned to look them up after talking to Hortalez, so they'd saved him a trip.
 Before going with the men, Zach called Emkir, who'd been reading and working on a drink in a bar at the time, and relaxing.
 When Emkir asked if Zach was coming back to the cutter soon, Zach said he'd just finished with Hortalez and needed to talk with his former boss.
 He guessed he'd likely be another hour or two.
-Emkir got Zach to promise to spot him a beer when he got done.
+Emkir growled that Zach owed him a beer when he got done.